H-1B Visa Extension in 2026: Renewals, Processing Time, Process

 Frequently Asked Questions

-How many times h1b can be extended?
+How many times can an H1B be extended?

 The initial H-1B visa can be extended once for an additional 3 years, totaling six years.
-However, if the individual is in the process of obtaining a green card (with a pending PERM or approved I-140), they are eligible for extensions while waiting for their priority date to become current.
+However, if the individual is in the process of obtaining a green card (with a pending PERM or approved I-140), they are eligible for further extensions while waiting for their priority date to become current.

 How soon can we apply for h1b extension?